hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 Tapping some Canton Coin from the Dev Faucet
 --------------------------------------------

-In order to create some free canton coin to play around with, you'll interact with the wallet setup in the previous section as a specific user.
+To use the wallet, you interact with the wallet setup in the previous section using a specific party user.
 In our example, ``aliceWallet`` has been configured to interact with the wallet app using the previously created user ``alice``.

 Using Alice’s wallet, you can create free coins like so: ::